Why create a space clearing altar?

 Conducting a space clearing ceremony without creating an altar is like setting off on a journey with no idea why you are travelling or where you want to end up.
 This unconscious approach not surprisingly leads to random and sometimes undesirable results, whereas taking the time and care to create an altar greatly increases the effectiveness of the ceremony on many levels.

 I didn’t include very much information about space clearing altars in the first book I wrote back in 1996 because at that time I was only teaching that level of skills to professional practitioners.
-But it really is such an essential part of space clearing that I now always include information about altars in the space clearing workshops I teach, and there will be a substantial section about them in the new space clearing book that Richard Kingston and I are writing at the moment.
+But it really is such an essential part of space clearing that I now always include information about altars in the space clearing workshops I teach, and there will be a substantial section about them in the new space clearing books that Richard Kingston and I are writing at the moment.

 How to clarify the focus for a space clearing ceremony